-- USDA will let the seller contribute part of the sales price towards the closing cost of the home.
+- The seller can contribute part of the sales price towards the closing cost of the home.
 The rules state that a maximum of 6% of the home’s price can be used to pay closing costs.

-- USDA borrowers can pay off the loan early without being charged a prepayment penalty.
+- Borrowers can pay off the mortgage early without being charged a prepayment penalty.

-These added benefits, along with the lack of a down payment requirement, make the Wisconsin USDA loan a great option for many buyers.
+These added benefits, along with the lack of a down payment requirement, make this program a great option for many buyers.

-USDA can be used not only for buying a home, but there is also a unique refinance option called a streamline refinance.
+This mortgage can be used not only for buying a home but there is also a unique refinance option called a streamline refinance.
 The streamline refinance can only be used by homeowners that currently have a USDA mortgage.
 Here are the highlights of how the refinance works

-- With the new loan, the term is fixed for 30 years
+- With the new mortgage, the term is fixed for 30 years

 - Borrowers may not get extra cash from the refinance